jjjordan/dhcp119/README.md

 Here's an encoder for DHCP Option 119, which sends domain search lists to clients.
 Many DHCP server implementations do not encode this option for you, instead expecting the administrator to do it.
-This repo provides a quick, browser-based encoder for anyone to use quickly.
+This repo provides a quick, browser-based encoder so you don't need to roll your own script or even fire up Powershell/Python.

 Here are some references that helped to build this:
 * A [blog post](https://www.medo64.com/2017/04/adding-domain-search-option-to-mikrotik-dhcp/) describing the process to add this option to Mikrotik RouterOS.